Also spelled:

 Coat care is minimal, consisting of weekly brushing and occasional bathing.
 However, daily brushing is recommended during the two shedding seasons (spring and fall).
 Bathing of the forechest and forelimbs may be needed more often if the dog drools on itself.
 Many owners have their Saint wear a bib to catch saliva.

 The breed is not long-lived, averaging only 8–10 years of age.
 It is subject to gastric dilatation-volvulus (GDV), a life-threatening emergency that requires immediate (and often costly) veterinary intervention.
 Many owners elect to have the stomach surgically attached to the abdominal wall to prevent the condition.
 Saints are also prone to eyelid problems and to a type of bone cancer called osteosarcoma.
-As for all large breeds, Saint puppies should eat a large-breed puppy food that slows the rate of growth, which has been shown to lower the risk of hip dysplasia.
+As with all large breeds, Saint puppies should eat a large-breed puppy food that slows the rate of growth, which has been shown to lower the risk of hip dysplasia.

 Temperament